Skip to content

 Consultation process

 Community consultation is integral to this project.
-The Bribie Island local community and stakeholders will have the opportunity to provide their feedback throughout the process.
+Local communities and stakeholders will have the opportunity to provide feedback through the review.

-The feedback received in Round 1 will be considered in conjunction with research undertaken by RPS and ICM to guide recommendations on next steps for Bribie Island.
+Round 1 of consultation closed in May 2025, and provided the opportunity for residents and other stakeholders to have their say on the issue.
+The feedback received in Round 1 will be considered in conjunction with research undertaken by RPS and ICM to guide immediate actions for Government consideration.

 View the terms of reference ( 131.8 KB) that will guide the review and community consultation.